 We begin the training year by providing information, structure, role modeling, and observational learning before interns engage in experiential learning and then assume increased autonomy throughout the year.
 For example, many of our training experiences begin with interns observing a professional staff member performing a direct service (e.g., intake/clinical assessment, outreach, consultation).
 This allows interns to observe and learn from the professional staff member before transitioning to being observed (e.g., intake training process) or co-facilitating a service (e.g., RIO Workshop Series, outreach, consultation) before doing so independently.
 Vital to this learning process are the committed training and supervisory staff who support and challenge interns in a developmental process of competency acquisition as they refine their practice as formed through both the processes of experiential practice and engagement of scholarly knowledge

 Interns work closely with their supervisors and the Coordinator of Training throughout the internship year to develop a balanced caseload (e.g., clinical interests, training needs, diversity) and a variety of experiences.
-CSUN’s diverse student population provides interns with the opportunity to work clinically with a wide variety of clients with a wide range of Diagnostic and Statistical Manual of Mental Disorders (DSM) diagnoses and the opportunity to engage with students in other modalities (e.g., outreach, consultation, training, etc.).
+CSUN’s diverse student population provides interns with the opportunity to work clinically with a wide variety of clients with a wide range of Diagnostic and Statistical Manual of Mental Disorders (DSM) diagnoses and the opportunity to engage with students in other modalities (e.g., outreach, consultation, training, supervision, etc.).
 In addition, the training program strives to provide a learning environment that allows interns to meaningfully explore both professional and personal issues like knowledge, values, and self-awareness, which relate to their clinical functioning, multicultural competency, and professional identity and development.
+Training and supervision take place in-person throughout the year at UCS.
+We do not use distance education technologies for training and supervision.

 Types of Service